WinVector/data_algebra/Examples/Arrow/Arrow.md

-All the compositions are in fact the same arrow, aswe can see by using it on data.
+All the compositions are in fact the same arrow, as we can see by using it on data.

 ```python